 Presentation : IPDC 2018

-Abstract : Re-allocation of labor from less productive sectors to more productive sectors is essential in attaining economic growth.
-Because only some developing countries achieve productive labor re-allocation, it is important to address the determinant of productive labor re-allocation.
-Based on this motivation, this paper focuses on the role of unionization in structural change.
-First, using aggregated cross-country data from 31 countries, I find that a country with higher national labor union density has smaller growth-enhancing structural change if the country has a democratic political regime.
-Furthermore, I provide detailed dynamics by constructing an index for the degree of unionization for each sector in each region of South Korea and Taiwan.
-Consistent with cross-country evidence, the magnitude of growth-enhancing structural change was lowered when a sector in a region had a higher degree of unionization.
-In addition, this heterogeneous magnitude of structural change across the different degrees of unionization became more explicit after the legalization of democratic labor union confederations.
+Abstract : Re-allocation of labor from less productive sectors to more productive sectors is essential for economic growth.
+Since only some developing countries achieve productive labor re-allocation, it is important to address its determinants.
+This paper focuses on the role of unionization in structural change in South Korea and Taiwan whose unionization proceeded rapidly after democratization.
+I provide detailed dynamics by constructing an index for the degree of unionization for each sector in each region of these two East Asian democracies.
+The magnitude of growth-enhancing structural change was lower when a sector in a region had a higher degree of unionization.
+In other words, if a sector had higher labor unionization, the size of the increase in its employment share from the productivity premium was lower.
 These findings suggest that the institutional properties represented by unionization can affect the dynamics and growth implications of structural change.

 Presentations (*=Scheduled) : Cornell conference on 100 Years of Economic Development, Jönköping University, ISEAPA African Productivity Conference, Syracuse University, Korea Institute for International Economic Policy, Corvinus University of Budapest, Korea Development Institute, Korea Labor Institute, Korea Institute of Local Finance